Vascular Biology of the Retina

 For three decades the Penn lab has partnered with drug companies to develop new therapeutic agents to treat eye disease.
 Recently, the lab developed a research service arm, called the Vanderbilt Ophthalmic Contract Research Organization (VO-CRO), to facilitate this relationship.
 VO-CRO is dedicated to producing the highest quality pre-clinical data to evaluate these new therapeutic strategies.
 VO-CRO offers several experimental platforms that combine state-of-the-art technology with unparalleled expertise in ophthalmic disease modeling.
 These platforms facilitate evaluation of the effectiveness of putative therapeutic strategies in clinically relevant models, and extend to assessment of both structure and function of eye tissues.
 VO-CRO capabilities include, but are not limited to: in vitro screening for drug target identification/verification and for mechanistic studies of drug mechanisms-of-action; in vivo rodent modeling of ocular pathologies; highly accurate evaluation of drug efficacy; macroscopic and microscopic longitudinal morphological phenotyping; and longitudinal evaluation of retinal function and visual acuity.
 The VO-CRO research team specializes in models of oxygen-induced retinopathy, various diabetes models leading to diabetic retinopathy, retinal vein occlusion and laser-induced choroidal neovascularization, along with numerous tissue-based and cell culture techniques.
 Currently, VO-CRO is working in close partnership with several drug companies to develop and test novel therapeutics for eye disease.
 This close partnership between VO-CRO and the drug industry allows Penn’s lab to expand its reach well beyond what is possible for a traditional academic laboratory.
 The VO-CRO website can be found here.

-Inhibitors of the IL-8 receptor, CXCR1/2 are clinically approved drugs, however they have yet to be tested in diabetic retinopathy.
-IL-8 is elevated in the vitreous of patients with diabetic retinopathy and possesses both inflammatory and angiogenic activities.
-Therefore, the goal of Dr. Padovani-Claudio's project is to determine whether CXCR1/2 inhibitors will be effective in pre-clinical models of diabetic retinopathy with the goal of quickly translating these therapeutics to the clinic.
+Dolly Ann Padovani-Claudio, M.D., Ph.D, is a physician-scientist in the pediatric ophthalmology division where she cares for children with ocular conditions.
+Her research aims to better understand the role of select chemokines, such as IL-8, in mediating inflammation and new vessel growth in the retina.
+IL-8 is elevated in the vitreous of patients with diabetic retinopathy, so the goal of Dr. Padovani-Claudio's project is to determine whether inhibitors of the IL-8 receptor, CXCR1/2, will be effective in pre-clinical models of diabetic retinopathy with the goal of quickly translating these therapeutics to the clinic.

 Rong Yang, MD; RA III